carternorton11/FS-TMB-ICI/README.md

 # FS-TMB-ICI
-An analysis of the relationships between frameshift mutations, tumor mutational burden, and immune checkpoint inhibitors
+An analysis of the relationships between frameshift mutations, tumor mutational burden, and immune checkpoint inhibitors in a cohort of ~200 cancer patients.

 ### T-Tests
 I performed independent t-tests to determine the significance between frameshift mutations, tumor burden, treatment burden and survival time.